pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Upload the code using FTDI (USB serial to TTL)

-Use an external FTDI adapter like [this one](http://www.banggood.com/FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-Arduino-p-917226.html). or other USB serial-TTL dongle.
+Use an external FTDI adapter like [this one](http://www.banggood.com/FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-Arduino-p-917226.html). or other USB serial-TTL dongle.The device can work with both  5V and 3.3V.
+When in 3.3V selection there are some precautions to be taken ,you can read below.

 ###Important: